 What is a pension?

-A pension is simply a tax-efficient long-term savings plan.
+In simple terms, a pension is a tax-efficient long-term savings plan.
 It’s a way to keep the money coming in when you retire.
 And the good news is, it’s not as complicated as you think.
 Pensions come in all shapes and sizes.
 It is important to find the right one for you though, so you can enjoy a happy, secure retirement.

 Why have a pension?

 Most of us don’t want to work forever.
-Putting some of your earnings away in a personal pension right now keeps the cash coming in later on.
+Putting some of your earnings away in a pension right now keeps the cash coming in later on.
 Then, when you’re ready, you’ll be able to work less, or retire completely, and do the things you want to do.